WEBZCC/free-for-dev/README.md

   * [crossbrowsertesting.com](https://crossbrowsertesting.com) - Manual, Visual, and Selenium Browser Testing in the cloud - [free for Open Source](https://crossbrowsertesting.com/open-source)
   * [cypress.io](https://www.cypress.io/) - Fast, easy and reliable testing for anything that runs in a browser.
 Cypress Test Runner is always free and open source with no restrictions and limitations.
 Cypress Dashboard is free for open source projects for up to 5 users.
   * [everystep-automation.com](https://www.everystep-automation.com/) — Records and replays all steps made in a web browser and creates scripts,... free with fewer options
+  * [globalpeek.com](https://globalpeek.com/] — View web pages, with timings, as seen from locations / locales around the global.
+Free tier from six different locations
   * [Gremlin](https://www.gremlin.com/gremlin-free-software) — Gremlin's Chaos Engineering tools allow you to safely, securely, and simply inject failure into your systems to find weaknesses before they cause customer-facing issues.
 Gremlin Free provides access to Shutdown and CPU attacks on up to 5 hosts or containers.
   * [gridlastic.com](https://www.gridlastic.com/) — Selenium Grid testing with free plan up to 4 simultaneous selenium nodes/10 grid starts/4,000 test minutes/month
   * [loadmill.com](https://www.loadmill.com/) - Automatically create API and load tests by analyzing network traffic.
 Simulate up to 50 concurrent users for up to 60 minutes for free every month.